 During any prolonged period of very dry, hot weather there is a significant increase in the risk of wildfires on Dartmoor.
-Moorland vegetation is now extremely vulnerable to fires which could spread very quickly and could be devastating to the landscape, especially ground nesting moorland birds.
+Moorland vegetation can become extremely vulnerable to fires which could spread very quickly and could be devastating to the landscape, especially ground nesting moorland birds.

 Wildfires also put livestock and members of the public at risk.

 - Avoid the use of portable barbeques or camping stoves

 - Do not discard cigarettes, matches or lighters

 - Take notice of any advisory or warning signs

 During periods of increased risk our Rangers and Voluntary Wardens will be undertaking additional patrols and providing advice to the public.

 If you see anything suspicious please phone the police on 101.

 In the event of seeing a fire, please report it quickly to the fire service on 999 with the location, so that they can take action.